ROSA-develepment/RobotX_ws/robotx/docs/index.rst

 And to initialize:

 .. code-block:: cpp

 	NumberPublisherNode::NumberPublisherNode(std::string const &name)
 	    : Node(name)
 	    , _publisher(this, "number_topic")
 	{

 	}

 The parent node pointer is necessary to initialize the publisher, and the name of the topic on which to publish

 .. _subscriber:

 Subscriber
 ----------
-In this `example`_ for a simple Subscriber, the Subscriber will only subscribe to *number_topic* listening to messages type **SomeNumber**, and logging the received messages.
+In this `example2`_ for a simple Subscriber, the Subscriber will only subscribe to *number_topic* listening to messages type **SomeNumber**, and logging the received messages.

 It's declared like this: